 State and local governments have often found their interests and judgments in managing their own affairs vitiated by the federal courts' structuring of consent decrees.
-Under the previous Administration, consent decrees exemplified a top-down, Washington knows best, one-size-fits all, coercive approach to how state and local policing should be done, what officers should look like, and even what they should think and believe.
-Such agreements do not instill a sense of partnership between the Department of Justice and the law enforcement agencies they address, which affects the efficacy of the consent decrees.
+Consent decrees often exemplify a top-down, Washington knows best, one-size-fits all, coercive approach to how state and local policing should be done, what officers should look like, and even what they should think and believe.
+Such agreements do not instill a sense of partnership between the Department of Justice (DOJ) and the law enforcement agencies they address, which affects the efficacy of the consent decrees.
 They also have deleterious effects on officer morale and public safety as rank-and-file officers feel attacked and unsupported by their governments and political officials.

-Under the Trump Administration, the Department of Justice has moved away from this top-down approach and has operated under new principles and procedures for civil consent decrees with state and local governmental agencies.
-The new guidelines require that the Department provide state and local governmental entities an adequate opportunity to respond to any allegations of legal violations; require special caution before using a consent decree to resolve disputes with state or local governmental entities; limit the circumstances in which a consent decree may be appropriate; and limit the terms for consent decrees with state and local governmental entities, including terms requiring the use of monitors.
+NAPO Position: The DOJ should provide state and local governmental entities, including rank-and-file officers and their representatives, an adequate opportunity to respond to any allegations of legal violations; require special caution before using a consent decree to resolve disputes with state or local governmental entities; limit the circumstances in which a consent decree may be appropriate; and limit the terms for consent decrees with state and local governmental entities, including terms requiring the use of monitors.

-NAPO Position: NAPO strongly supports the new Justice Department guidelines implemented under the Trump Administration in November 2018, which protect the interests of state and local governments in managing their own affairs and limit the duration of federal consent decrees to which state and local governments are party.
-The guidelines also ensure that consent decrees do not over-reach in forcing superfluous policies on police departments.
+NAPO strongly supports protecting the interests of state and local governments in managing their own affairs and limiting the duration of federal consent decrees to which state and local governments are party.
+Further, consent decrees should not over-reach in forcing superfluous policies on police departments.

-NAPO will work to ensure the Justice Department stays true to these principles and procedures and we are willing to take legislative action, if necessary, to control the scope and timeframe of federal consent decrees.
+NAPO will work to seek a mandatory time limit for monitoring programs instituted under federal consent decrees.
+This will protect the interests of state and local governments in managing their own affairs.
+Further, we are willing to take legislative action, if necessary, to control the scope and timeframe of federal consent decrees.